wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of Edit Security Roles with the Data Step 2 settings highlighted.](../media/17-add-last-name-data-step.png)](../media/17-add-last-name-data-step.png#lightbox)

-1. Select the **Components** tab, and then drag additional data steps and add columns that were added earlier under Stage One (Entry Date, Address, City, State, and so on).
+1. Select the **Components** tab, and then drag more data steps and add columns that were added earlier under Stage One (Entry Date, Address, City, State, and so on).

 1. When you are done, Stage 1 should appear as shown in the following figure.
 If all appears correct, select the **Update** button in the ribbon.